willgorham/javascript30/20 - Speech Detection/README.md

 ### What did I learn?

-- Pretty much just that the `window.SpeechRecognition` API exists, otherwise this was a pretty simple project.
+- That the `window.SpeechRecognition` API exists, otherwise this was a pretty simple project.

 ### Additional things: